Eskaan/hafas-rs/book-doc/src/installation.md

        - Other: [Rustup install guide](https://rustup.rs/)
     2. Run `rustup install stable` in your terminal.
     3. Run `cargo build --release` in the hafas-rs folder.
-       This should create a folder named `target/release` that contains a executable named `database-cli`.
+       This should create a folder named `target/release` that contains an executable named `database-cli`.
-       Congratulations, you just succesfully compiled the project!
+       Congratulations, you just successfully compiled the project!
-2. Then use `database-cli migrate` to check the connection to the local database and create neccessary infrastructure like schemas, tables and functions.
+3. Then use `database-cli migrate` to check the connection to the local database and create neccessary infrastructure like schemas, tables and functions.
-3. Use `database-cli data request_raw --parse` To request data and parse it into the database.
+4. Use `database-cli data request_raw --parse` To request data and parse it into the database.
     This will take a while for all ~1.5 Million entries to be fetched.
     I recommend running this command over night and at other times the system is not under heavy load.
-4. You are ready to play with the data in your favourite SQL prompt!
+5. You are ready to play with the data in your favourite SQL prompt!
 See the [HAFAS Section](./hafas.html) for more information on the database structure.

 (Optional)

-5. Use `database-cli data parse_heatmap` to parse trip's eva counts into a lighter format.
+6. Use `database-cli data parse_heatmap` to parse trip's eva counts into a lighter format.
-6. Use `database-cli create_heatmap -m 10` to get a diagram of the 10 most used stations.
+7. Use `database-cli create_heatmap -m 10` to get a diagram of the 10 most used stations.

-   After following these steps, the program should create a image named `heatmap.svg` in the current folder.
+   After following these steps, the program should create an image named `heatmap.svg` in the current folder.
 Here is an example for it:
    ![Heatmap diagram](./images/heatmap.svg)

 [Rust]: https://www.rust-lang.org/